Gamer: Identity

 The identity of being a gamer is partly self-determination and partly performativity of characteristics society expects a gamer to embody.
 These expectations include not only a high level of dedication to playing games, but also preferences for certain types of games, as well as an interest in game-related paraphernalia like clothing and comic books.
 According to Graeme Kirkpatrick, the "true gamer" is concerned first and foremost with gameplay.
 The Escapist founder Alexander Macris says a gamer is an enthusiast with greater dedication to games than just playing them, similar in connotation to "cinemaphile".
-People who play may not identify as gamers because they feel they don't play "enough" to qualify.
+People who play may not identify as gamers because they feel they do not play "enough" to qualify.
 Social stigma against games has influenced some women and minorities to distance themselves from the term "gamer", even though they may play regularly.

 Demographics

 Games are stereotypically associated with young males, but the diversity of the audience has been steadily increasing over time.
 This stereotype exists even among a majority of women who play video games regularly.
 Among players using the same category of device (e.g., console or phone), patterns of play are largely the same between men and women.
 Diversity is driven in part by new hardware platforms.
 Expansion of the audience was catalyzed by Nintendo's efforts to reach new demographics.
 Market penetration of smartphones with gaming capabilities further expanded the audience, since in contrast to consoles or high-end PCs, mobile phone gaming requires only devices that non-gamers are likely to already own.

 While 48% of women in the United States report having played a video game, only 6% identify as gamers, compared to 15% of men who identify as gamers.
 This rises to 9% among women aged 18–29, compared to 33% of men in that age group.
 Half of female PC gamers in the U.S. consider themselves to be core or hardcore gamers.
 Connotations of "gamer" with sexism on the fringe of gaming culture has caused women to be less willing to adopt the label.

-Racial minorities responding to Pew Research were more likely to describe themselves as gamers, with 19% of Hispanics identifying as gamers, compared to 11% of African-Americans and 7% of whites.
+Racial minorities responding to Pew Research were more likely to describe themselves as gamers, with 19% of Hispanics identifying as gamers, compared to 11% of African Americans and 7% of whites.
 The competitive fighting game scene is noted as particularly racially diverse and tolerant.
 This is attributed to its origin in arcades, where competitors met face to face and the barrier to entry was merely a quarter.
 Only 4% of those aged 50 and over identified as gamers.